Masud744/raspberry-pi-os-install-guide/README.md

 ## 👨‍💻 12.
 Author

 **Masud**
-B.Sc. in IoT & Robotics Engineering (Bangladesh)
+B.Sc. in IoT & Robotics Engineering
-Passionate about **Raspberry Pi, IoT, Robotics, and AI** 🚀
+University of Frontier Technology, Bangladesh Passionate about **Raspberry Pi, IoT, Robotics, and AI**

 > Feel free to open an Issue or Pull Request if you find a bug or want to improve this guide.